respondcreate/django-versatileimagefield/docs/installation.rst

 Rendition Key sets are useful!
 Read up on how they can help you...

-- ... :ref:`serializing VersatileImageField instances <serialization>` within Django REST Framework.
+- ... :ref:`serialize VersatileImageField instances <serialization>` with Django REST Framework.
-- ... :doc:`'warm' images to improve performance </improving_performance>`.
+- ... :doc:`'pre-warm' images to improve performance </improving_performance>`.